branebb/nn-framework/README.md

 ## Requirements

 Before you start, make sure you have the following prerequisites installed on your system:
 - Editor: You can choose between `Visual Studio Code` or `Microsoft Visual Studio`.
-While you can use only M`icrosoft Visual Studio`, if you opt for `Visual Studio Code`, please ensure you also have `Microsoft Visual Studio` installed.
+While you can use only `Microsoft Visual Studio`, if you opt for `Visual Studio Code`, please ensure you also have `Microsoft Visual Studio` installed.

 - CUDA Toolkit: Download and install the `CUDA Toolkit` on your system.